techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 QN=206
 (185)
 Which of the following are true?
 (Choose two.)

-a.
-An enum definition should declare that it extends java.lang.Enum.
+A. An enum definition should declare that it extends java.lang.Enum.

+B. An enum may be subclasse
+D.
-b.
-An enum may be subclassed. c.
-An enum may contain public method definitions.
+C. An enum may contain public method definitions.

-d.
-An enum may contain private data.
+D. An enum may contain private dat
+A.

-Answer: CD
+ANSWER: CD
 MARK:
 0.5
+CHAPTER:

 MIX
 CHOICES: